rjsf-team/react-jsonschema-form/docs/index.md

 * `anyOf`, `allOf`, and `oneOf`, or multiple `types` (i.e. `"type": ["string", "array"]`)

-    The `anyOf`  and `oneOf` keywords are supported,  however, properties declared inside the `anyOf/oneOf` should not overlap with properties "outside" of the `anyOf/oneOf`.
+    The `anyOf` and `oneOf` keywords are supported; however, properties declared inside the `anyOf/oneOf` should not overlap with properties "outside" of the `anyOf/oneOf`.

     You can also use `oneOf` with [schema dependencies](dependencies.md#schema-dependencies) to dynamically add schema properties based on input data.

+    The `allOf` keyword is supported; it uses [json-schema-merge-allof](https://github.com/mokkabonna/json-schema-merge-allof) to merge subschemas to render the final combined schema in the form.
+When these subschemas are incompatible, though, it may not be able to render anything.

 * `"additionalProperties":false` produces incorrect schemas when used with [schema dependencies](#schema-dependencies).
 This library does not remove extra properties, which causes validation to fail.
 It is recommended to avoid setting `"additionalProperties":false` when you use schema dependencies.
 See [#848](https://github.com/mozilla-services/react-jsonschema-form/issues/848) [#902](https://github.com/mozilla-services/react-jsonschema-form/issues/902) [#992](https://github.com/mozilla-services/react-jsonschema-form/issues/992)